$T\overline{T}$ deformation in SCFTs and integrable supersymmetric theories: Deformed S-matrices in integrable theories and indices

 We define the type-$r$ soliton's energy as

-The physical interpretation of the individual $E_r(R)$ is well-defined -- we consider a grand canonical ensemble of solitons and derive a distribution for them which minimizes the Gibbs free energy.
+The physical interpretation of the individual $E_r(R)$ is clear -- we consider a grand canonical ensemble of solitons and derive a distribution for them which minimizes the Gibbs free energy. $E_r(R)$ is the energy contribution from a particular soliton type $r$.
 Yet, given this interpretation of $E(R)$ as the central charge $c$, one can ask the if interpreting $E_r(R)$ as a central charge $c_r$ makes sense for the type-$r$ soliton sub-theory such that $c = \sum_r c_r$.
 Although this interpretation sounds rather tempting, we comment it is false because solitons of different types interact with each other.

 Therefore, $E_r(R,\lambda)$ are solutions to the one-dimensional coupled inviscid Burgers’ equations

 For two solitons, we have the following system of differential equations